Grow Plants from Anywhere and Start a Small Business

 Want to start a small business growing and selling plants from home?

 This course is designed to help you do just that!
 This is the way many plant nurseries start.
-If you want to avoid some of the big pitfalls, and minimize the chances of wasting time and money; a course like this is a very wise move before you begin.
+If you want to avoid some of the big pitfalls, and minimise the chances of wasting time and money; a course like this is a very wise move before you begin.

 Comment from a Student

 "This is the first correspondence course I have done and I have

 thoroughly enjoyed it and I just wanted to say a big THANK YOU.
 I

 appreciate everyone's effort in such a professionally-run organisation

 with seamless administration.
 The office staff's happy can-do attitude,

 their fast responses to all queries, tutor Shane Gould's quick